nkkize/nkkize.github.io/_posts/2016-02-16-java-man-docker.md

 ---

 ## Creating and Publishing your own docker Image
-In this post, we will create our own basic docker image with java 1.8, maven 3.3.
-And we will learn how can we create our own custom images and push them in docker hub.
+In this post, we will create our own docker image and push it in docker hub.

 ### Creating the image
 ```